wormhole-foundation/wormhole-docs/learn/messaging/ntt/deployment-process/ntt-deploy-to-evm.md

 --8<-- 'code/learn/messaging/ntt/deployment-process/initialize.txt'
 ```

-While not recommended, if you would like to skip contract verification, you can pass the `--skip-verify` flag to the `ntt add-chain` command.
+While not recommended, you can pass the `-skip-verify` flag to the `ntt add-chain` command if you would like to skip contract verification.

 The `ntt add-chain` command takes the following parameters: